jonlpersson/ed-latimore/site/_posts/2020-09-13-how-to-be-a-good-personal-branding-example.md

 tags:
   - how-to-build-an-audience
 description: >-
   What I’m about to share with you is authentic brand-building.
-It looks good and works even better.
+Everyone has a personal brand that they have to manage.
+Learn how.
 image: /assets/images/thumbnails/screen-shot-2020-09-13-at-11-07-21-pm.png
 ---
 Have you ever had people ask you for advice on something you hate?